 Even though it appears costly (risk of loosing down payment), the right to not exercise the option to buy is of value to buyers.
 If there is something not quite right with the house, neighbourhood, or neighbours, or there is a potential that you may have to move for work or other reasons, the money left behind on a lease-purchase could easily be less than Realtor fees and a mortgage payout penalty, had you bought instead and had to sell quickly.

 Another considerable benefit to the buyer in a market where housing prices might fall is the ability to limit your downside risk to your foregone option fees.
 In the 2007-2009 correction in housing prices, the option buyer was the BIG winner, walking away in position to buy elsewhere at much lower prices.
 Conversely, when prices are rising, the option locks in the purchase price relative to the market when the contracts are signed.
 In 2005 and 2006 in particularly, market prices increased substantially and, once again, the option buyer came out ahead having secured the right to purchase the property at a price much lower than the current market prices.
 In a flat market, such as 2015-2017, keep in mind that if the agreed to purchase price might exceed the appraised price at mortgage time, and if so you will have to make up the price difference in addition to your down payment.
+In a rising market, such as 2021 and 2002, we saw appraised values exceed the agreed-to purchase price in many major urban centres.
+In this scenario, we have a mortgage lender that will allow the value appreciation beyond the purchase price to be used as part of your down payment - that's cool.
+More details

 If you are prepared to invest your own time to find a property where the owner will provide some form of vendor-financing, and we think we can help you qualify for your own mortgage in short-order, we are prepared to help structure vendor-financing terms that are win-win for both you and the seller, and will hopefully keep you both out of trouble and disappointment.
 You just need to find the right property, and who can be better qualified to do that than you?
 PLEASE NOTE, WE DO NOT SUPPLY HOUSES, AND WE WILL ONLY RECOMMEND THIS STRATEGY TO YOU AND THE SELLER IF THERE IS A STRONG CHANCE YOU CAN GET A MORTGAGE SOON.